I’ve assembled a travel bucket list for the past several years because I discovered my passion of travel when I was in my forties.

 A “family” pub.

-There is some mystery surrounding if this is indeed a family pub or not.
-The name is all family but apparently, there are lots of Hoban’s in Westport, so there are some Irish-style kerfuffles over whether or not it is indeed my husband’s family.
+There is some doubt over whether or not this is a family pub.
+The name is all family, but there are lot of Hoban’s in Westport, so there are some Irish-style kerfuffles about whether or not it is indeed my husband’s blood family.

-I don’t plan on fighting for the ownership, I just want to sit inside, drink heavily, and listen to this:
+We don’t intend on fighting for the ownership, I just want to sit inside, drink heavily, and listen to this:

 Oh look, I’m already there at the bottom of the screen!